dallascrilley/dropzone4-actions/README.md

 This action lets you copy the contents of one or more text or code files to the clipboard, with a newline separating the contents of different files.

 - **Name**: Copy Text and Code Files to Clipboard
-- **Description**: Copy contents of dropped text/code files to the clipboard, separated by newlines.
+- **Description**: Copy contents of dropped text/code files to the clipboard, separated by start and end comments containing the file name and path.
 - **Handles**: Files
 - **Creator**: Dallas Crilley
 - **URL**: [dallascrilley.com](https://dallascrilley.com)